hyper63/docs/src/docs/api-reference/rest/data.md

 # hyper `Data` Service

-A hyper `Data` service is a document data store for storing JSON documents.
+A hyper `Data` service is a schemaless document data store for storing JSON documents.
 List, query, add, update, and delete documents.
 You can also create indexes to improve query performance.

 A hyper `Data` service ought to be conceptualized as a single "pool" of documents.
 It is schemaless by design, leaving schema enforcement up to the consuming applications business logic.